lyokha/hl/README.md

 where *snippet* is a keyword, *name* is the name of the snippet and *highlight\_options* contains highlight options possibly preceded by the global option `-u`.
-Here is an example of a snippet to highlight words that start with a capital letter:
+Here is an example of a snippet to highlight words that start with a capital letter.

     snippet W -130 (?:^|[\s])[A-Z]\S+